-The Grounds and Turf Management program is a cooperative program with Longview Community College leading to an associate of applied science degree.
+The Grounds and Turf Management program is a cooperative program with Longview Community College leading to a certificate and/or an associate of applied science degree.
 The degree is granted by Longview Community College.
-The program offers training in professional lawn management and golf course management, providing a study of soils, fertilizers, grasses, trees and pesticide application procedures.
-The program also prepares lawn professionals to take the state of Kansas pesticide applicator's exam.
+The program offers training in professional grounds management and golf course management, providing a study of soils, fertilizers, grasses, trees and pesticide application procedures.
+The program also prepares grounds professionals to take the state of Kansas pesticide applicator's exam.